Rajit13/Star-Maps-101-and-Practices/README.md

 **Star Maps 101 and Practices** is a notebook/guide that I made in preparation for *the International Olympiad on Astronomy and Astrophysics*.
 This contains a detailed description of Star Map/Chart analysis as well as a brief introduction to Astronomical Observations practically.
 This book is used in the training of the Bangladesh team at the [Bangladesh Olympiad on Astronomy and Astrophysics](https://bdoaa.org).

-## Call for contribution
+## Introduction

 I started this book immediately after my Olympiad experience in 2016.
-However, as I joined University and my own academics took precedence, I could not fully devote my time and resources to the book.
+However, as I joined Graduate school and my own academics took precedence, I could not fully devote my time and resources to the book.
 As a result, I have not been able to cover all the topics I had set out to cover.
-I am currently working on improving the Telescopic observations part and am later willing to add detailed notes of the Celestial Coordinate System.
-Hence, I would like to request any and all Astronomy enthusiasts to contribute towards extending this book and making it more complete.
+I am currently working on improving the Telescopic observations part and am willing to add detailed notes on the Celestial Coordinate System.
+Hence, I would like to request any and all Astronomy enthusiasts to contribute towards extending this book and making it more complete. **It seems that due to the file size, I won't be able to update this book anymore :( **

 ## How to contribute?

-This book has been written in [LaTeX](https://www.latex-project.org/) and published via Github, hence a working knowledge of TeX and git is expected.
+This book has been written in [LaTeX](https://www.latex-project.org/) and published via GitHub, hence a working knowledge of TeX and git is expected.
 The best way to contribute to this repository is by following these steps:

 - Fork this repository.
 - Make changes in a separate branch.